bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. At the first step Vagrant and VirtualBox should be installed.
+1. At the first step install Vagrant and VirtualBox.

 You can do it following the instructions in the official documentation: